-The Project office has established in March 2021 and members are consisted of international and national specialists in project management, health and agriculture of Korea Institute for Development Strategy (KDS) and Yonsei Global Health Center (YGHC)
+The Project office has established in March 2021 and members are consisted of international and national specialists in project management, agriculture, and health of Korea Institute for Development Strategy (KDS) and Yonsei Global Health Center (YGHC).

 Dhulikhel Hospital of Kathmandu University is the partner agency for the Project and in charge of health component.

-Interested candidates who meet the above mentioned are required to submit their application letter and recent C.V with contact details (email and mobile number) of referee for reference check via email to email@example.com no later than 6th May 2021 till 17:00 hours.
+Interested candidates who meet the above-mentioned criteria are required to submit their application letter and recent C.V via email to firstname.lastname@example.org no later than 28 November 2022, 17:00 hours.